Franz Grundheber: Life and career

 Grundheber was born in Trier on 27 September 1937.
-His father was a worker, who was mostly absent due to World War II until the boy was eight years old.
-His mother sent him for higher education, where his teacher of German introduced him to literature and drama that he watched from age 14.
-He sang in the choir of a Catholic youth group, and soon performed for money singing, accompanied by a friend who played piano, at functions such as weddings and funerals.
-At age 18, he heard an opera for the first time, Mozart's Die Zauberflöte, and was fascinated by the bass voice of Peter Roth-Ehrang.
+His father was mostly absent due to World War II, working as a lathe operator for the Hanomag cannon factory in Hanover until the boy was eight years old.
+His mother sent him to the Max-Planck Gymnasium secondary school, where his teacher of German introduced him to literature and theatre that he watched from age 14.
+He read at the time Büchner's Woyzeck, on which Berg's opera Wozzeck is based, and later said that "already then the story was in my imagination and my heart and my body".
+He sang in the choir of a Catholic youth group, and soon sang for money, accompanied by a friend who played piano, at functions such as weddings and funerals.
+Grundheber played no instrument.
+At age 18, he watched an opera for the first time, Mozart's Die Zauberflöte, and was fascinated by the bass voice of Peter Roth-Ehrang.
 The singer gave him lessons and recommended serious voice studies.

-After school, in 1959, Grundheber enrolled in the Air Force of the Bundeswehr, where he spent three years.
-He took lessons in voice and drama in Hamburg, and achieved a two-year scholarship to study with Margaret Harshaw at Indiana University in Bloomington, Indiana, In 1966 he spent a summer at the Music Academy of the West in Montecito, California.
+After school, in 1959, Grundheber enrolled in the German Air Force, where he spent three years.
+He took lessons in voice and drama in Hamburg, and was awarded a two-year scholarship to study with Margaret Harshaw, a Wagnerian soprano, at Indiana University in Bloomington, Indiana.
+In 1966 he spent a summer at the Music Academy of the West in Montecito, California.

 In 1966 Grundheber joined the Hamburg State Opera, engaged by Rolf Liebermann.
 He became a prolific performer, singing smaller roles in different types of operas for a long time.
-On 21 December 1968, he performed in the world premiere of Gian Carlo Menotti's Help, Help, the Globolinks!.
-He created a role in Lars Johan Werle's Die Reise on 2 March 1969 and another in Josef Tal's Ashmedai on 1 November 1971.
+On 21 December 1968, he took part in the German premiere of Gian Carlo Menotti's Help, Help, the Globolinks!.
+Additionally, he created a role of Lars Johan Werle's Die Reise in its world premiere on 2 March 1969 and another in Josef Tal's Ashmedai on 1 November 1971.
 Even when later moving to Wagnerian roles, he took care to stay flexible.
-With some 150 roles to his name, he was named Kammersänger in 1986.
+He portrayed the title role in Wagner's Der fliegende Holländer only in the early 1980s, saying that he believed that "some characters require experience of life: death, betrayal, disappointment".
+With some 150 roles in his portfolio, he was named Kammersänger in Hamburg in 1986.
 From 1988 he appeared at the house as a regular guest.